fkyprianou/deved-platform/content/blog/en/receive-outbound-sms-delivery-receipts.md

 python receipt.py
 ```

 To test our code, we’ll need to send an SMS from our Vonage number through the Messages API.
+You can follow [this tutorial](https://developer.vonage.com/en/blog/authors/jekayinoluwa-olabemiwo) to add this functionality to your Flask app.

 So first we’ll create a new file in our project called `send-sms.sh`

 In that file we’ll add the following code: